rotki/rotki/docs/usage_guide.rst

    :alt: DSR without premium
    :align: center

-You can also filter by account and protocol and you can see how the assets locked in the various protocols.
+You can also filter by account and protocol and you can see how the assets are locked in the various protocols.

 .. image:: images/sc_decentralized_deposits.png
    :alt: Defi Deposits with premium